blocklet/blocklet-site/developer/docs/pages/faq/index.md

 **Blocklet store is decentralized, you can deploy your own Blocklet store on your own Blocklet Server!**

-## How to check the componrnt service port in Blocklet?
+## How to check the component service port in Blocklet?

 Developers should **NOT** use the service port of Blocklet components directly in their code.